 The Oceania Project

 Established in 1988 The Oceania Project is dedicated to raising awareness about whales, dolphins and the ocean environment through research, dissemination of information and education programs.
 Affiliated with the Southern Cross University Whale Research Centre (SCUWRC) and numerous other organisations, the major activity of The Oceania Project is a long-term study of the social behaviour and social organisation of eastern Australian humpback whales in Hervey Bay, Queensland Australia.

 Project AWARE Foundation, a registered non-profit organisation, mobilises the world’s divers to protect our ocean planet – one dive at a time.
 Project AWARE empowers thousands of divers in more than 100 countries to combat two major ocean issues – sharks in peril and marine debris.
 Join the growing movement of divers striving toward a clean, healthy and abundant ocean planet.

-Note: Opinions and values held by these external organisations do not necessarily reflect those of the NSW Office of Environment and Heritage.
+Note: Opinions and values held by these external organisations do not necessarily reflect those of the Department of Planning, Industry and Environment (DPIE).